Skip to main content

 Frequently Asked Questions

-• Q: Why can't I select the desired data source when creating a replication task?
+• Q: Why can't I choose the desired data source when creating a replication task?